This sounds a little backward.

 Most people love dogs, and those of us who have dogs, can hardly fathom the thought of someone not loving them too.
 Truth be told, many people don’t.
 To further trouble this problem, caution dogs are a misunderstood group.
-There are many people who simply do not ‘get it’; the daily struggle this group of caring and dedicated owners goes through, working with these difficult dogs, trying to give them a quality life that they deserve.
+There are many people who simply do not ‘get it’; the daily struggle this group of caring and dedicated owners go through, working with these difficult dogs, trying to give them a quality life that they deserve.
 Some people will cross the street in absolute terror if they see a red caution leash headed their way.
-Others, with strong opinions have no problem venting their feelings for allowing a ‘dangerous’ dog in public.
-“All red-labelled dogs should just be done-away-with.”
+Others, with strong opinions, have no problem venting their feelings for allowing a ‘dangerous’ dog in public.
+“All red-labeled dogs should just be done-away-with.”
 “No one should own a dog that will put a person or other animal at risk.”
 You have heard it before.

 For the general public, you need to demonstrate that you are a responsible pet owner.
-We aren’t just talking about picking up your dog-pooh on walks, though that is part of it.
-This starts with doing the right thing, and warning others of potential problems.
+We aren’t just talking about picking up your dog-poo on walks, though that is part of it.
+This starts with doing the right thing and warning others of potential problems.
 You need to effectively manage the issue, know what is and isn’t safe, what you are capable of handling, and when to draw the line.

 That also means taking precautionary measures to protect others from your dog, and your dog too, from others.
 Sadly, with your dog having a caution leash, it puts an easy target on your dog to take the blame if things go sideways.

 If a dog fight were to break out, it is almost automatic that the “problem dog” started it.
-So much as even licking a person as they pass by could be deemed a “bite”, because their mouth made contact.
+So much as even licking a person as they pass by could be deemed a “bite” because their mouth made contact.
 So what can you do?